The Val Senales Glacier

 , Hochjochferner, is set between Val Senales in South Tyrol and the Venter Valley in Austria, in the Oetztal Alps.
 It ranges across 185 acres and is three kilometers long.
 The ski area takes up approximately one-sixth of the glacier’s surface.
 Glaciologists confirm that the Hochjochferner

-glacier is ialso n fact retreating.
-However, the receding of the glacier’s tongue is less noticeable in comparison with other central Alpine glaciers.
+glacier is in fact retreating.
+However, the receding of the glacier’s tongue is less noticeable compared to other central Alpine glaciers.

 On September 19, 1991, the mountain climbing couple Mr. and Mrs. Simon made the discovery of the Glacier Mummy “Oetzi”

 , also known as the “Ice Man”, on the Val Senales Glacier

 .
 The Ice Man, along with some of his equipment, a copper axe and leather shoes, had been preserved in the ice for 5300 years.
 Scientists consider this discovery in the area beneath the Similaun mountain on Tisenjoch to be a landmark find of the early Stone Age.
 This amazing discovery confirms that the Alpine pass at the Val Senales Glacier has served as a link between the cultures of the Alps since earliest human history.

 features an outdoor recreation of “Oetzi’s” habitat.
 On the Oetzi Glacier Tour